stefanwalther/qliksense-extension-tutorial/docs/02-Introduction-to-Qlik-Sense-Visualization-Extensions.md

 * There is no concept of such as a Document Extension in Qlik Sense, all Visualization Extensions are – in the nomenclature of QlikView – Object Extensions.

-## Where to Find Qlik Sense Visualization Extensions
+## Where to find Qlik Sense visualization extensions
 There are some places where you can find Extensions for Qlik Sense:

 * **[branch.qlik.com](http://branch.qlik.com)**